 Lionel is sporting a huge bald square on his back and I’m sporting serious bags under my eyes.
 We fall through the door and collapse into heaps; he on his bed and me on the sofa, although it could so easily be the other way around.
 It’s gone 7pm and we left home almost 12 hours earlier.
 We only went to the vet’s.

 To be fair, it’s the Special Vet, the one in Bristol.
 It’s usually an hour’s drive but we have an early appointment, so that involves rush hour (and, it turns out, a slight detour down the M5, as I think we need to be on the M49.
 Apparently we don’t).
-The Special Vet says Lionel needs a lumbar puncture and an MRI, and I blink away watery eyes because I’ve had both and I wouldn’t put my worst enemy through one of them (I would cheerfully put my worst enemy through an hour-and-a-half-long MRI where he – if the theoretical worst enemy were a he, of course – were desperate for a wee).
+The Special Vet says Lionel needs a lumbar puncture and an MRI, and I blink away watery eyes because I’ve had both and I wouldn’t put my worst enemy through one of them (I would cheerfully put my worst enemy through an hour-and-a-half-long MRI, especially if he – supposing the theoretical worst enemy was a he, of course – was desperate for a wee).

 I head off to a nice tearoom and pretend to write up some notes for Quiet Walks, but really I’m replaying in my head ‘walks I did with Lionel’ and ‘proper walks I did without Lionel’.
 I might have mentioned that Lionel is the world’s worst hiking dog and, when he’s not being known as Twpsyn (Google ‘intelligence of dogs by breed’ and see where Greyhounds are listed), he’s being glowered at and known as That Dog – as in, ‘Another walk ruined by That Dog!’